 INTEREST.
-At the option of WESCO Distribution, borrowings under the term facilities and borrowings in U.S. dollars under the revolving credit facility bear interest at a rate per annum equal to LTBOR or the highest of Chase's published prime rate, a certificate of deposit rate plus 1% and the Federal Funds effective rate plus 0.5%, referred to as ABR, plus, in each case a borrowing margin based on WESCO Distribution's financial performance.
-At the option of WESCO Distribution, borrowings in Canadian dollars under the revolving credit facility bear interest at a rate per annum equal to the higher of Chase Canada's published prime rate and the Canadian Dollar Offered Rate plus 1%, plus, in each case, a borrowing margin based on WESCO Distribution's financial performance.
+Borrowings under the term facilities and borrowings in U.S. dollars under the revolving credit facility bear interest at a rate per annum equal (at WESCO Distribution's option) to: LIBOR or the highest of Chase's published prime rate, a certificate of deposit rate plus 1% and the Federal Funds effective rate plus 0.5% ("ABR"), plus, in each case a borrowing margin based on WESCO Distribution's financial performance.
+Borrowings in Canadian dollars under the revolving credit facility bear interest at a rate per annum equal (at WESCO Distribution's option) to: the higher of Chase Canada's published prime rate and the Canadian Dollar Offered Rate plus 1%, plus, in each case, a borrowing margin based on WESCO Distribution's financial performance.
 Amounts outstanding under the credit facilities not paid when due will bear interest at a default rate equal to 2% above the rates otherwise applicable to the loans under the credit agreement.

-- fees on the unused commitments of the lenders;

-- letter of credit fees on the aggregate face amount of outstanding letters of credit;

-- annual administration fees; and

-- agent, arrangement and other similar fees.
+FEES.
+WESCO Distribution has agreed to pay certain fees with respect to the credit agreement, including (i) fees on the unused commitments of the lenders; letter of credit fees on the aggregate face amount of outstanding letters of credit; annual administration fees; and agent, arrangement and other similar fees.